-Harnessing the power of microorganisms, we are building a platform technology capable of turning waste into greener, healthier chemicals and materials.
+Harnessing the power of microorganisms, we are building a platform technology capable of turning industrial byproducts into healthier, more sustainable petrochemical alternatives.

 Circularizing Waste Management